About Us

 NZYMN runs a number of professional development workshops for those wanting to develop skills in mentoring young people:

-- Mentoring Matters - 2 day workshop focused on assisting organisations to implement an effective Youth Mentoring programme or align their current mentoring offering with international best practice.
+• Mentoring Programme Development (Mentoring Matters consultancy) - a service focused on assisting organisations to implement an effective Youth Mentoring programme or align their current mentoring offerings with international best practice.
+This work is offered on-site and on-line.

 Biennial National Conference

-The biennial national conference, established in 2007, is the signature event for the Youth Mentoring sector in NZ.
+The biennial national conference is the signature event for the Youth Mentoring sector in NZ.
 It brings together programme providers, practitioners; youth workers, academic researchers, policy makers, and government representatives.
 The conference provides a forum to explore and advance mentoring’s positive impact on individuals and communities by elevating innovative programme models; sharing best practices and emerging research.
+In 2018 and 2020 and 2022 we worked in partnership with three other organisations for the INVOLVE Youth Development Conference.
+We are continuing this partnership with future conferences planned.